W1lloww/W1lloww/README.md

 ₊˚ ┊ Im a big fan of Dandy from Dandy's World and Eternal Sugar!

 ![NkCvA3V](https://github.com/user-attachments/assets/099a6815-e022-4da0-9eda-1c75a3dd1c85)
-₊˚ ┊ Dandy has a very special place in my heart and I like to call myself his #1 fan since I have so much stuff about him
+₊˚ ┊ Dandy has a very special place in my heart and I like to call myself his #1 fan since I have so much stuff about him , DNI IF YOU CLAIM TO BE DANDY's #1 FAN!

 ![NkCvA3V](https://github.com/user-attachments/assets/099a6815-e022-4da0-9eda-1c75a3dd1c85)
 ₊˚ ┊ I have a healthy relationship with my girlf for 5 years!!